joker-b/botzo/trails24.md

 </figcaption>
 </figure> -->

 [_Art Trails 2024_](https://www.artatthesource.org/) is the latest iterntion of Sonoma County's original multi-venue art exhibition and open-studio event.
-My artworks and books will be available for viewing and purchase in Petaluma during the **first two weekends of October,** and at the Sebastopol Center for the Arts beginning in late September.
+My artworks and books will be available for viewing and purchase in Petaluma during the **last two weekends of October,** and at the Sebastopol Center for the Arts beginning in late September.

 <p>&nbsp;</p>